Bradley-D/woocommerce-image-hover/readme.txt

 == Frequently Asked Questions ==

-= Why doesn't WooCommerce Gallery Slider Work with this plugin? = For this plugin to work, the WooCommerce Gallery Slider functionality needs to be removed.
+= Why doesn't WooCommerce Gallery Slider work with this plugin? = For this plugin to work, the WooCommerce Gallery Slider functionality needs to be removed.
 The good news is the zoom and lightbox still work if your theme supported them.

 = Why doesn't it work with my theme? =